-During the year ended December 31, 2021, we received certain financial and other debt covenant waivers, added new free liquidity requirements and modified other financial covenants.
-As of March 31, 2022, taking into account such waivers, we were in compliance with all of our debt covenants.
-If we do not continue to remain in compliance with our covenants, including following the expiration of any current waivers, we would have to seek additional amendments to our covenants.
-However, no assurances can be made that such amendments would be approved by our lenders.
+During the year ended December 31, 2021, we amended certain financial and other debt covenants and added new free liquidity requirements.
+As of June 30, 2022, taking into account such amendments, we were in compliance with all of our debt covenants.
+If we do not continue to remain in compliance with our covenants, we would have to seek additional amendments to or waivers of our covenants.
+However, no assurances can be made that such amendments or waivers would be approved by our lenders.
 Generally, if an event of default under any debt agreement occurs, then pursuant to cross default and/or cross acceleration clauses, substantially all of our outstanding debt and derivative contract payables could become due, and all debt and derivative contracts could be terminated, which would have a material adverse impact on our operations and liquidity.

-7. Fair Value Measurements and Derivatives
+8. Fair Value Measurements and Derivatives